UW Radiology

 External Fix Tibia

-external fixator bridging a tibial fracture
+External fixator bridging a tibial fracture

 External Fix Radius

-external fixator bridging an unstable distal radial fracture
+External fixator bridging an unstable distal radial fracture

 There is one late finding which is said to be pathognomonic of pin tract infection.
 This has been termed the “ring” sequestrum sign, although the sequestrae thus formed actually are shaped like cylinders, rather than rings.
 The appearance of this finding is due to the particular geometry of a pin and pin tract, which are cylindrical in shape.
 As a pin tract becomes infected, the bone immediately adjacent to the pin becomes infected first, and a certain amount of it dies.
 The viable bone adjacent to this infected dead bone then becomes hyperemic and becomes relatively osteopenic.
 The infected dead bone remains at its original density.
 Once the pin has been removed, if one looks directly down the pin tract with a radiograph, this cylinder of dead bone looks like a “ring”.
 Occasionally, such a cylinder will be dense enough to also be seen when viewed at 90 degrees to the pin tract, and it presents as two parallel dense lines surrounded by lucent zones.